survivejs/react-book/manuscript/03_webpack_and_react.md

 If you haven't seen JSX before it will likely look strange.
 It isn't uncommon to experience "JSX shock" until you start to understand it.
 After that it all makes sense.

 In JSX we are mixing something that looks a bit like HTML with JavaScript.
 Note how we treat attributes.
-Instead of using `class` as we would in vanilla HTML, we use `className`, which is the DOM equal.
-Even though JSX will feel a little weird to use at first it will become second nature over time.
+Instead of using `class` as we would in vanilla HTML, we use `className`, which is the DOM equivalent.
+Even though JSX will feel a little weird to use at first, it will become second nature over time.

 The developers of React have decoupled themselves from the limitations of the DOM.
 As a result, React is highly performant.
 This comes with a cost, though.
 The library isn't as small as you might expect.
 You can expect bundle sizes for small applications to be around 150-200k, React included.
-That is considerably less when gzipped over wire, but it's still something.
+That is considerably less when gzipped over the wire, but it's still something.

 T> The interesting side benefit of this approach is that React doesn't depend on the DOM.
-In fact, React can use other targets, such as [mobile](https://facebook.github.io/react-native/), [canvas](https://github.com/Flipboard/react-canvas) or [terminal](https://github.com/Yomguithereal/react-blessed).
+In fact, React can use other targets, such as [mobile](https://facebook.github.io/react-native/), [canvas](https://github.com/Flipboard/react-canvas), or [terminal](https://github.com/Yomguithereal/react-blessed).
 The DOM just happens to be the most relevant one for web developers.

 ### Better with Friends